Power Networking (78)

-Once upon a time Rae was quite uncomforable with business networking sessions, so he did extensive research on the subject and wrote an e-book (available for immediate download) Power Networking for Shy People: Tips & Techniques for Moving from Shy to Sly!.
+Once upon a time Rae was quite uncomforable with business networking sessions, so he did extensive research on the subject and wrote an e-book (available for immediate download) Power Networking for Shy People: How to Network Like a Pro!.

-This section features sage advice on power networking and are included in his e-book.
+This section features sage advice on power networking and are included in his book.

 Enjoy the articles and feel free to comment.
 Keep the discussion going!